nicoloddo/x-tree-search/README.md

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This project is licensed under the Creative Commons Attribution Non-Commercial 4.0 International License (CC BY-NC 4.0).

 This means you are free to:
 - Share — copy and redistribute the material in any medium or format
 - Adapt — remix, transform, and build upon the material for any purpose, even commercially

 Under the following terms:
-- Attribution — You must give appropriate credit citing the repository and authors.
+- Attribution
+- NonCommercial

-You can find more information about the license [here](https://creativecommons.org/licenses/by/4.0/).
+You can find more information about the license [here](https://creativecommons.org/licenses/by-nc/4.0/).